-- Greater speed, projected at 10-100 x faster than 4G (Strictly speaking the average speeds would be better than what we get with 4G).
+- Greater speed, projected at 10-100x faster than 4G (Strictly speaking, the average speeds would be better than what we get with 4G).

 - Better stability in connection

-All new 5G modems in 2020 have full 5G support – both NSA and SA – and are being marketed as dual-mode 5G phones.
+All new 5G modems have full 5G support – both NSA and SA – and are being marketed as dual-mode 5G phones.
 In practice, dual-mode support doesn’t mean much as almost all 5G networks only support NSA architecture as of today.
 Perhaps having SA support makes your phone more future proof.
 Perhaps not.

 Integrated vs Discrete Modem

-Another metric to decide between 5G phones is use of a discrete or integrated modem.
+Another metric to decide between 5G phones is the use of a discrete or integrated modem.
 Having the modem integrated on the same SoC helps in reducing battery consumption and in reducing design complexity.

 Kirin 990 5G was the first chipset with an integrated 5G modem.
 Most popular flagship chipsets like Snapdragon 865 and Exynos 990 still have a discrete 5G modem.
-On the other hand, mid-range chipsets like Snapdragon 765 and Exynos 880 have integrated modem.
+On the other hand, mid-range chipsets like Snapdragon 765 and Exynos 880 have integrated modems.
 We will have to wait and see how much of a difference this makes.

-List of best 5G phones available in 2020
+List of best 5G phones available in 2021

-5G is not yet ready in India, but in case you plan on sticking with your phone for at least the next couple of years and don’t want to miss on next-gen cellular connectivity when it arrives, here’s a list of 5G phones that you may consider.
+5G is not yet ready in India, but in case you plan on sticking with your phone for at least the next couple of years and don’t want to miss out on the next-gen cellular connectivity when it arrives, here’s a list of 5G phones that you may consider.

-1. Samsung Galaxy S20 5G, Galaxy S20+ 5G, and Galaxy S20 Ultra 5G
+3. Samsung Galaxy S20 5G, Galaxy S20+ 5G, and Galaxy S20 Ultra 5G

 Samsung’s first set of flagships is expectedly powered by 5G enabled chipsets.
-In the U.S., the Galaxy S20, Galaxy S20+, and Galaxy S20 Ultra are powered by Snapdragon 865 octa-core chipset with discrete X55 modem that supports 5G NR sub-6 (both SA and NSA) and mmWave.
+In the U.S., the Galaxy S20, Galaxy S20+, and Galaxy S20 Ultra are powered by Snapdragon 865 octa-core chipset with a discrete X55 modem that supports 5G NR sub-6 (both SA and NSA) and mmWave.